CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ## Exercise 1: Creating and configuring an Azure Site Recovery vault

+In this exercise, you will be introduced to Azure Site Recovery and guided through the process of creating and configuring a Recovery Services vault.
+The vault will be used to manage the disaster recovery and backup configurations of your workloads in Azure and on-premises environments.

 ### Task 1: Create an Azure Site Recovery vault

+In this task, you will be creating a new Recovery Services vault in the Azure portal.
+You will select the appropriate subscription, resource group, and location, and then configure basic settings for the vault.

 1. Connect to **SEA-SVR2**, and if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.